Updated: May 2026

 This guide isn’t about finding the perfect price—because it doesn’t exist.
 It’s about understanding the models available, knowing which one fits your product and customers, and building a system to test and evolve over time.

-The Shift: Why Old Pricing Models Are Breaking
+Why Old SaaS Pricing Models Are Breaking

 For nearly two decades, SaaS pricing meant one thing: per-user subscriptions.
 Simple, predictable, easy to bill.
 Companies like Salesforce built empires on it.

 But that model is cracking.
+Three things changed:

 First, AI broke the unit economics.
 When a single AI agent can replace dozens of human seats, charging per user makes no sense.
 The value isn’t in access—it’s in output, tokens, compute minutes, and tasks completed.

 Second, customers got smarter.
 Enterprise buyers realized they were overprovisioning licenses to cover fluctuating needs.
 They now demand pricing that reflects actual usage, not just access.
+More than 40% of SaaS companies now operate usage-based pricing, with another 17% actively testing it.

 Third, competition intensified.
 In crowded SaaS categories, pricing flexibility became a competitive advantage.
 Static monthly fees no longer cut it when competitors offer pay-as-you-go options.